 - A truck company employing the truck driver – may or may not own the truck itself

 - Trailer owner – if the accident involves a trailer

 - Trailer manufacturer

-Making sure that someone holds responsibility for what happened is part of your lawyer’s job.
+Making sure that someone holds responsibility for what happened is part of your personal injury lawyer’s job.
 After a major accident especially involving a truck, the people involved with the accident are often still emotionally (and physically) traumatized.
-Having a good lawyer by your side will ensure that there’s someone fighting your legal battles for you, and that you really do get the compensation you deserve.
+Having a good lawyer by your side will ensure that there’s someone fighting your legal battles for you and that you really do get the compensation you deserve.
 Whether you’re in Fort Lauderdale or another city in Florida, we’re here to assist you in your case.

 - Obtaining and reviewing available camera footage

 - Going through police reports of the accident in question

 - Working with experts to reconstruct or recreate the scene of the accident for better understanding